visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 #### For app activity

-If you're logging app activity (for example, tracking traffic or API calls), instead of using `console.log()`, use a logging library like [Pino](https://www.npmjs.com/package/pino).
-There are more packages with the same purpose, you can check the LogRocket blog post ['Comparing Node.js logging tools'](https://blog.logrocket.com/comparing-node-js-logging-tools/) for a comparison between these packages and others.
+If you're logging app activity (for example, tracking traffic or API calls), instead of using `console.log()`, use a logging library like [Pino](https://www.npmjs.com/package/pino), which is the fastest and most efficient option available.

 ### Handle exceptions properly